-A minimum of 45 credit hours are required of which a minimum of 35 hours must be earned at the University of Denver.
+A total of 45 credit hours are required of which a minimum of 35 hours must be earned at the University of Denver.
 First year graduate students take three courses each quarter that comprise the graduate core curriculum in chemistry.
 Students must maintain a B average in the following courses.

-- Chem 4995 - Independent Research By arrangement with an individual professor.
+- Chem 4995 - Independent Research - By arrangement with an individual professor.

 Seminar and Thesis